zerob13/vue-markdown-render/README.md

 ### TableNode loading slot

 `TableNode` ships with a lightweight shimmer skeleton + spinner overlay that activates while `node.loading` is `true`.
-You can replace the overlay content without losing the skeleton effect by providing the named `loading` slot.
+You can replace the overlay content without losing the shimmer effect by providing the named `loading` slot.

 - Slot name: `loading`
 - Slot props: `{ isLoading: boolean }`